rsleedbx/lakeflow_connect/README.md

     4. open a new tab from a browser with URL http://localhost:7681/ ![](./resources/ttyd.png)
     </details>

-- Initialize environment variables
+2. Initialize environment variables in a new terminal session for a new database

+    [Customized](#frequently-used-environmental-variables) with `export` variables if required.

     ```bash
     source  <(curl -s -L https://raw.githubusercontent.com/rsleedbx/lakeflow_connect/refs/heads/main/00_lakeflow_connect_env.sh)
     ```

-- Start and configure one of the below database instances
+3. Start and configure one of the below database instances

     <details>
     <summary>SQL Server</summary>